castle-engine/castle-engine/examples/fixed_camera_game/README.txt

   This is the main idea behind such games: 2d graphic artist can really show off.

-- Screen size: since a detailed, nice-looking images are a basis for such game, I think that the final game (as seen by end-users), will have to be constrained to a particular screen size, or to a couple of chosen screen sizes.

-  Mind you: this is not a restriction of my underlying engine, and I'll prepare everything to work with *any* screen/window size (use --screen-size option).
-But this is a practical restriction of how the images are prepared.
-I guess it's going to be hard enough for graphics to prepare breath-taking images in one resolution... making them in more resolutions may be much harder, and not worth the effort in the first run.
-And automatic resizing will simply suck, that's guaranteed (unless an artist will be able to prepare images in really large large resolution ?).

-  So for starters, we can just assume that every user is comfortable with the game resizing his screen size to 1024 x 768 before running in fullscreen (eventually the game will run in window sized 1024 x 768).

 - "3d being" is something that has to be prepared and rendered as 3d.
   These are things that move freely on the scene, so they simply have to be prepared as 3d.
 These are: player, NPCs, other parts of the location